Emerald Holding, Inc. Fair Value Disclosure

 |

-The Company’s contingent consideration liabilities are remeasured based on the methodologies described above at the end of each reporting period.
-As a result of these remeasurements, during 2024, 2023 and 2022, the Company recorded a $1.2 million, $2.4 million and $33.6 million decrease in the fair value of its contingent consideration liabilities, respectively, which is included in selling, general and administrative expense in the consolidated statements of (loss) income and comprehensive (loss) income.
+The Company’s contingent consideration liabilities are re-measured based on the methodologies described above at the end of each reporting period.
+As a result of these remeasurements, during 2025, 2024 and 2023, the Company recorded an increase of $45.8 million and decreases of $1.2 million and $2.4 million, respectively, in the fair value of its contingent consideration liabilities, which is included in selling, general and administrative expense in the consolidated statements of (loss) income.
 The determination of the fair value of the contingent consideration liabilities could change in future periods.
-Any such changes in fair value will be reported in selling, general and administrative expense in the consolidated statements of (loss) income and comprehensive (loss) income.
+Any such changes in fair value will be reported in selling, general and administrative expense in the consolidated statements of (loss) income.

 |